ovotech/gitoops/docs/blog_post.md

 Graph databases are cool and trendy, but they can also be useful.

-If we abstract a way the details from the scenarios above, what we're really looking for are relationships between GitHub:
+If we abstract away the details from the scenarios above, what we're really looking for are relationships between GitHub:

 - users
 - teams